archphile/thepenguin/content/post/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 tags = ["social media", "smartphone"]
 +++

 In my previous post about [social media]({{< ref "2018-12-27-getting-my-life-back-part-one-social-media.md" >}}), I mentioned how quitting them made me use my smartphone less.
-However smartphone use is much more complicated so below I will try to quickly express some of my thoughts and how-tos about this **first world problem**.
+However smartphone use is way more complicated, so below I will try to (briefly) express some of my thoughts and how-tos about this **first world problem**.

 ## Disabling Notifications